Irwin M. Jacobs: Awards and honors

 In 2012, Jacobs was named the W. P. Carey School of Business Dean's Council of 100 Executive of the Year.

 In 2013, Jacobs was inducted into the National Inventors Hall of Fame.

 In 2013, he received the Medal of Honor from the Institute of Electrical and Electronics Engineers (IEEE), which is the highest honor an engineer can receive from his or her peers.
 The IEEE said he was receiving the award not just for his innovations but for "the ability to translate innovation into industry applications, time after time after time."

 In November 2013, he was conferred the title of "Distinguished Honor Chair Professor" of National Tsing Hua University, Taiwan.

 In 2013, he was elected to the American Philosophical Society.

 In August and October 2014, Jacobs was awarded honorary doctorates by National Tsing Hua University, Taiwan, and Hong Kong Polytechnic University.

 In 2014, Jacobs was elected to the Computer History Museum as a Fellow – for "his pioneering work in digital mobile telephony, data and communications, and technology".

 In 2015, Jacobs received the Carnegie Medal of Philanthropy.

+In 2017, Jacobs received an honorary Doctor of Engineering and Technology degree from Yale University.

 In 2017, Jacobs and Viterbi received the IEEE Milestone Award for their CDMA and spread spectrum development that drives the mobile industry.

 In February 2018, he was appointed an honorary advisor to the president of National Tsing Hua University, Taiwan.

 In March 2018, he was named the winner of IMEC Lifetime of Innovation Award.

 In July 2019, he was awarded an honorary doctorate by the University of York, UK.

 In October 2019, he received the IET Mountbatten Medal in London.